-The color of your urine is primarily determined by how much water you’ve had to drink.
-When you drink lots of water, your urine can become light.
-It may even appear to be almost clear.
+As mentioned above, the color of your urine is primarily determined by how much water you’ve had to drink.
+When you drink lots of water, your urine can become so light that it appears to be almost clear.
 The less water you drink, the darker your urine will become.

 Diet, vitamins, and minerals